 You can drop a table that is no longer required in the database.
-Be aware of the impact that dropping a table may have on foreign keys that reference the table.

-To drop a table:

-- 1. Select the table you want to delete from the tree. - 2.
-Click Drop.
+- To drop a table: - 1.
+Select the table you want to delete from the tree. - Click Drop.
 Alternatively, right click the tree node of the table and select Drop Table from the popup menu.
 A window will open to confirm that you want to drop the selected table.